Secondary Non-Specialist Teachers – Specialist Knowledge for Teaching Mathematics

 What is involved?

 There are core materials for all SKTM programmes that Cohort Leads will use as the basis of their local programmes.
-This programme has 18 core sessions (an introductory session then 17 sessions exploring each of the NCETM KS3 core concepts), and is designed to be the equivalent of six days.
+This programme has 18 core sessions (exploring each of the NCETM KS3 core concepts) which are covered over the equivalent of six days.

-The programme should be engaged with across the year (spread out over a minimum of two terms), to allow participants time to develop their practice and evaluate the impact of the adaptations made.
-In addition to attendance at these sessions, participants will be asked to carry out school-based tasks to enable practice transfer to the classroom.
+Participants will also be asked to carry out school-based tasks to enable practice transfer to the classroom.
 It is recommended that each participant has a named mentor in school who can follow up with a up with a professional learning conversation after each session.

 What are the intended outcomes?